Mason-Chow/ArchLinux.github.io/README.md

 Downloaded ISO from the download page on the wiki, via MIT.edu

-Verified signature via Windows PowerShell using these commands/inputs
+Verified signature via Windows PowerShell using these commands/inputs in windows powershell

 ```
 Get-FileHash